Se habla español

 In this blog, we'll explore:

-If Project 2025 moves forward, it could bring mass deportations, stricter asylum rules, and more aggressive immigration enforcement.
+If Project 2025 moves forward, it could bring large-scale mass deportations, stricter asylum rules, and more aggressive immigration enforcement.
 Millions of people may face the risk of losing legal status or being removed from the United States.
 These changes could affect families, workers, and entire communities.

 This article will explain the main points of Project 2025 and how it may affect immigrants in California and New York.
 It will also outline possible legal options to help protect your rights.